Difference Between Quid and Bob

 A quid is equal to 100 pence.
 Quid is believed to be originated from the Latin word quid.
 It has been said to emerge in the late 17 century.
 It is still a mystery that is yet to be solved.

-Quid is used in the countries where the currency pound is used as official currency.
-Most people believe that it is derived from scudo, which was used by the Italians.
+Quid is used in countries where the pound is the official currency.
+Most people believe that it is derived from scudo, which the Italians used.

-The Quid was introduced in the year 1963, and the term scudo pertains to the 19th-century coins which were used in Italy.
+The Quid was introduced in 1963, and the term scudo pertains to the 19th-century coins used in Italy.
 Quid is mostly used during informal events.

 The famous origins of Quid are from the Roman empire from the word quid pro quid, which means something for something.
 Quid is a term that is used to replace the term Pound.